garrying/wwworkshop/assignments/household-objects.md

 **Make sure you use absolute or fixed positioning for all of your elements.**

-With CSS3, it is possible to draw non-rectangular shapes right in the browser.
-Below is a page of CSS3 transformation examples.
+With CSS, it is possible to draw non-rectangular shapes right in the browser.
+Below is a page of CSS transformation examples.
 Edit the CSS on the right to see the shapes change on the left: [css-tricks.com/examples/ShapesOfCSS/](https://css-tricks.com/the-shapes-of-css/).

 Objects be can composed in a single page or multiple `.html` files.
-If you decide to use a single file, the objects should be noticably different and arranged as a cohesive composition.
+If you decide to use a single file, the objects should be noticeably different and arranged as a cohesive composition.